 Our skills have been honed at two Wellington publishers — Sarah at Steele Roberts Aotearoa, and Mary and Paul at Mākaro Press.
 We’d worked side by side since 2013, sharing the same rooms in 75 Ghuznee Street, so we knew how we worked and what our individual strengths were.
 When we got the opportunity to bring our skills together in a new, independent venture, we took it.

-Both Steele Roberts Aotearoa and Mākaro Press have emphasised New Zealand voices in literary fiction, poetry and memoir, with Steele Roberts Aotearoa also building a strong award-winning reputation as a publisher of history, biography and the arts, and Mākaro winning awards with their children’s books.
-They will continue under their own steam producing a limited number of books per year.
+Steele Roberts Aotearoa and Mākaro Press have emphasised New Zealand voices in literary fiction, poetry and memoir, with Steele Roberts Aotearoa also building a strong award-winning reputation as a publisher of history, biography and the arts, and Mākaro winning awards with their children’s books.
+Both presses continue under their own steam producing a limited number of books per year.